C0DE8/phalcon2-debug-widget/README.markdown

 "C0DE8/phalcon3-debug-widget": "dev-master"
 ```

-Copy or move the /vendor/zazza/phalcon-debug-widget/src/pdw-assets folder to your public folder.

 ## Usage and Configuration

 Define a debug or environment flag in your main index.php file so you can easily disable the Phalcon Debug Widget on production environments.
 Example: